alex-h-stone/spring-boot-microservice-reference/README.md

    `./gradlew startEmbeddedWireMock`
 2. Start the in-memory MongoDB server:
    `./gradlew startEmbeddedMongoDB`
+3. Start the mock OAuth2 server:
+   `./gradlew startEmbeddedOAuth2`
-3. Start the microservice:
+4. Start the microservice:
    `./gradlew bootRun --args='--spring.profiles.active=local'`
-4. Execute the load tests:
+5. Execute the load tests:
    `./gradlew :load-test:run`
-5. Execute the API tests:
+6. Execute the API tests:
    `./gradlew :api-test:run`

 Alternatively, you can execute all of the above by opening a terminal (IntelliJ) or command prompt (cmd) and executing